e-j-w/SpecFitter/README.md

     * Overlay spectra, with either common or independent scaling on the y-axis.
     * Show spectra in a "stacked" view (tiled vertically with a common x-axis).
 * Zoom and pan using the mouse (mouse wheel, click and drag).
+* Display in linear or logarithmic scale on the y-axis.
 * Rebin spectra, with results displayed in real time.

 ### Peak fitting